Halloween (franchise): Development

 After viewing John Carpenter's film Assault on Precinct 13 (1976) at the Milan Film Festival, independent film producer Irwin Yablans and financier Moustapha Akkad sought out Carpenter to direct for them a film about a psychotic killer stalking babysitters.
-Carpenter and Debra Hill began drafting a story titled The Babysitter Murders, but the title was changed at Yablans' request, suggesting the setting be changed to Halloween night, and naming it Halloween instead.
+Carpenter and Debra Hill began drafting a story.
+There is an urban myth that the film at one point was supposed to be called The Babysitter Murders but Yablans has since debunked this stating that it was always intended to be called (and take place on) Halloween.

 Moustapha Akkad fronted the $300,000 for the film's budget, even though he was worried about the tight schedule, low budget, and Carpenter's limited experience as a filmmaker.
 He finally decided to finance the film after Carpenter relayed the entire film to Akkad, "in a suspenseful way, almost frame for frame", and opted not to take any fees for directing the film.
 The low budget forced wardrobe and props to be crafted from items on hand or that could be purchased inexpensively, this included the trademark mask worn by Michael Myers throughout the film.
 Production designer, art director, location scout and co-editor Tommy Lee Wallace created Michael's mask from a William Shatner Halloween mask, purchased for $1.98.
 The limited budget also dictated the filming location and time schedule.
 Halloween was filmed in 21 days in the spring of 1978 primarily in South Pasadena, California.
 An abandoned house owned by a church stood in as the Myers house.
 Two homes on Orange Grove Avenue in Hollywood were used for the film's climax.

 Following the success of Halloween, Yablans and Akkad began working on Halloween II.
 There was initial discussion about filming Halloween II in 3-D, but the idea never came to fruition.
 After Halloween II was released, Carpenter and Hill were approached about creating a third Halloween film, but they were reluctant to pledge commitment.
 The pair agreed to participate in the new project only if it was not a direct sequel to Halloween II, which meant no Michael Myers.
 Most of the filming for Halloween III: Season of the Witch took place on location in the small coastal town of Loleta in Humboldt County, California.
 Familiar Foods, a milk bottling plant in Loleta, served as the Silver Shamrock Novelties factory, but all special effects involving fire, smoke, and explosions were filmed at Post Studios.